 a) It adds a touch of class for cheap.

-b) It adds a great final touch to the dining room.
+b) It adds a great final touch to the room.

-c) It’s not a difficult undertaking (unlike the crown molding I put up a few weeks ago) yet the results were great.
+c) It’s not a difficult undertaking (unlike the crown molding I put up a few weeks ago), yet the results are great.

 What follows are the steps I went through to get the dining room picture frame molding project underway and to bring it to completion.

 We went to the local home improvement center and picked out a molding profile that would compliment the existing chair rail and crown molding that I had installed previously.
-We actually had picked out the picture frame molding at the same time as the rest of the molding in the room, but it’s up to you.
+We actually had picked out the picture frame molding at the same time we bought the rest of the molding for the room, but it’s up to you.

-I already had a few things on hand to complete the project:
+I already had these things on hand to complete the project: